cwchentw/lightweight-cms/content/deployment.md

 ### CentOS

+Run the following command to install a Nginx and PHP combo:

 ```shell
 $ sudo dnf install nginx php php-fpm
 ```

+Run this command to install packages for Composer:

 ```shell
 $ sudo dnf install php-json php-xml php-mbstring
 ```

+Run this command as well if you utilize *default* theme of mdcms:

 ```shell
 $ sudo dnf install nodejs npm